factorhouse/slipway/README.md

  :login-retry-uri     "/login-retry"
  :realm               "my-app"
  :logout-uri          "/logout"
- :post-login-uri-attr "org.eclipse.jetty.security.form_URI"
  :session             {:http-only?            true
-                       :same-site             :strict       ;; can be :lax, :strict or :none :tracking-modes        #{:cookie}    ;; can be :url, :cookie :ssl :max-inactive-interval -1            ;; Sets the max period of inactivity, after which the session is invalidated, in seconds.
+                       :same-site             :strict       ;; can be :lax, :strict or :none :tracking-modes        #{:cookie}    ;; can be :url, :cookie :ssl :max-inactive-interval -1}           ;; set the max period of inactivity, after which the session is invalidated, in seconds.
-                       :cookie-name           "JSESSIONID"}
  :constraint-mappings (constraints/constraint-mappings
                        ;; /css/* is not protected.
 Everyone (including unauthenticated users) can access ["/css/*" (constraints/no-auth)]